 The recipes use auxiliary data: a table of spatial covariances (DR2_spatialCov_V1.zip), and tables for calculating the RUWE (DR2_RUWE_V1.zip).
 Each zipped directory comes with a readme.txt file.
 Further information on the re-normalised unit weight error is in GAIA-C3-TN-LU-LL-124-01 available from the DPAC Public Documents page.

 When using the data given in "DR2_spatialCov_V1.zip" we ask you to follow our Gaia Data Release 2 credit and citation guidelines and cite the "Gaia Data Release 2: the astrometric solution" paper.
 When using the data given in "DR2_RUWE_V1.zip" we ask you to cite the technical note GAIA-C3-TN-LU-LL-124-01.

-While we expect to find Gaia counterparts for most of the Hipparcos2 sources (van Leeuwen F., 2007, A&A 474, 653), with the exception of the brightest ones, the cross-match results include only about 2/3 of them.
-This means that according to the adopted cross-match algorithm only ∼2/3 of Hipparcos2 objects have a Gaia counterpart compatible within position errors (i.e. have at least one good neighbour).
-This issue is discussed in Section 6.1 of Marrese et al. 2018.
+While we expect to find Gaia counterparts for most of the Hipparcos-2 sources (van Leeuwen F., 2007, A&A 474, 653), with the exception of the brightest ones, the cross-match results include only about 2/3 of them.
+This means that according to the adopted cross-match algorithm, only ~2/3 of Hipparcos-2 objects have a Gaia counterpart compatible within position errors (i.e. have at least one good neighbour).
+This issue is discussed in Section 6.2 of Marrese et al. 2019.

 When using the data given in "Hipparcos2GaiaDR2coneSearch.zip” we ask you to follow our Gaia Data Release 2 credit and citation guidelines and cite the "Gaia Data Release 2: Cross-match with external catalogues - Algorithms and results” paper.